MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/assign-user-roles.md

 ## Verify role assignments

-To find out which roles are assigned for Viva Insights, go to the Viva [admin page](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/featureexplorer/collections/VivaExperiences) and select **Viva Insights**.
+To find out which roles are assigned for Viva Insights, go to the [setup tab](https://admin.microsoft.com/adminportal/home#/featureexplorer) in the Microsoft admin center and select **Microsoft Viva**, then **Viva Insights**.
 Under **Add-on Plan**, select which role you want to verify.

 Alternately, go to [Role assignments](https://go.microsoft.com/fwlink/p/?linkid=2097861) and search for "Insights" to see a person or group's assigned Insights role(s).